hashgraph/hedera-mirror-node/docs/design/nft.md

       customizable.
       - Only one NFT can be minted per transaction, so to reduce startup time this number should be low, possibly just one.
-    - Alternatively, a second, compound expression could be added, such as `nft.1.serialNo.1`, that would indicate the need to mint a serial number for `nft.1` (after the creation of `nft.1`).
-This would require more work to refactor the `ExpressionConverter`, but it would allow for more customization.
   - Update the `token` expression logic to set the new fields (`tokenType` and `maxSupply`).

 - Update the `TransactionSuppliers`